Benjamin E. Zeller

 Benjamin Ethan Zeller is an American historian of religion and author who studies new religious movements.
 He is a professor and chair of religious studies at Lake Forest College.
 Zeller graduated with a BA degree in religious studies from the University of Rochester in 1999 and received an MTS degree from Harvard University in 2002.
 He earned a PhD in religious studies from the University of North Carolina in 2007.

 Zeller has authored two books on new religious movements: Prophets and Protons and Heaven's Gate: America's UFO Religion.
-The former was the first monograph on Heaven's Gate.
+The latter was the first monograph on Heaven's Gate.
 He has edited or co-edited several other books, including the Handbook of UFO Religions.
 Zeller is most well known for his work on the UFO religion Heaven's Gate; he was the academic consultant to the 2018 Heaven's Gate podcast and appeared in the 2020 documentary series, Heaven's Gate: The Cult of Cults.